juliarodina/RuSemShift/rusemshift_2/README.md

 We recommend to use this version, as it more or less guarantees the annotation consistency.

 # Annotation
-The original target word list was borrowed from the New Words and Meanings dictionary by Burtseva at al.
+The original target word list was borrowed from the New Words and Meanings dictionary by Burtseva at al 2009.
 It consists of 42 words which acquired a new sense or lost an old one: 35 nouns and 7 adjectives.

 We added 27 random fillers and the resulting set of 69 words from annotated via crowdsourcing.
 The annotators were asked to estimate the relatedness between senses of a target word in two different sentences according to the following grade schema: